San Francisco International Airport: Terminal 2

 The newly renovated terminal also designed by Gensler features permanent art installations from Janet Echelman, Kendall Buster, Norie Sato, Charles Sowers, and Walter Kitundu.
 Transition zones (the immediate post-security line area for "passenger recomposure") and exit areas (where disembarking passengers may be greeted) were designed with generous space.
 Terminal 2 set accolades by being the first U.S. airport to achieve LEED Gold status.
 Paolo Lucchesi, a local food critic, noted the sustainable food and dining program featuring local vendors and sources.

 Following the construction of a new control tower in 2016, the tower and the offices above the terminal were demolished and new office space was constructed in their place.
 On February 14, 2020, a new public, outdoor observation deck, called SkyTerrace, was opened in the new office space.

 Until May 12, 2020, American's check-in counters were consolidated to T2, but its operations were split between Boarding Area D and Boarding Area C (linked via an airside connector).
-Following American's move to T1, the existing Admirals Club location was converted to an Alaska lounge.
+Following American's move to T1, the existing Admirals Club location was converted to an Alaska lounge, which has since closed.

-As of June 23, 2020, SFO advertises Boarding Area C as part of Terminal 2 due to construction.
-During the construction of Boarding Area B, Boarding Area C continues to operate, with Delta Air Lines operating as the main tenant.

 Air Canada and Breeze Airways have moved into Terminal 2 during 2022-Q1.
 As a result, all check-ins and departures from Air Canada are no longer operating at the International Terminal.
+Since 2023, United Airlines has operated some flights out of Boarding Area D due to the Terminal 3 renovation project.
+In March 2025, Southwest Airlines moved all operations to Terminal 2.